-In a joint statement, the three organizations have all urged the UN human rights bodies, and EU to focus on Qatar's violation of freedom to worship.
+In a joint statement, the three organisations have all urged the UN human rights bodies, and the EU to focus on Qatar's violation of freedom to worship.

 In June 2017, the United Arab Emirates, Saudi Arabia, Bahrain and Egypt, all cut off their diplomatic relations with Qatar, boycotting it as it continued to support terrorism.
 Before that, the four countries urged Qatar to stop funding terrorism, and terrorist movements, and to stop interfering with the internal affairs of countries in the region.

 However, the Qatari regime has not stopped funding terrorist movements.
 The four countries have also all imposed measures boycotting the Qatari government.